-5. Click Stop Drawing to finish drawing or click Clear All to clear all of the areas you set without saving them.
+- 5. Click Stop Drawing to finish drawing or click Clear All to clear all of the areas you set without saving them. - 6.
+Click Save to save the settings.

 6.6 Configuring and Handling Alarms

 This section explains how to configure the network camera to respond to alarm events, including motion detection, video tampering, alarm input, alarm output, exception, face detection, audio exception detection, intrusion detection, defocus detection, and scene change detection, etc. These events can trigger the linkage methods, such as Notify Surveillance Center, Send Email, Trigger Alarm Output, etc.